tara2045/Knowledge-Stuffs/MicroservicesConcepts.md

 https://dzone.com/articles/microservices-with-spring-boot-part-1-getting-star   DZone ko microservices ma Forex Services and Currency
-Conversion services ko lagi cha, dynamic increase of instance ko concept cha https://dzone.com/articles/spring-boot-microservices-building-microservices-a  This one also shows simple architecture of microservice with simple example.
+Conversion services ko lagi cha, dynamic increase of instance ko concept cha

 ## What are microservices?
 		Microservices are set of services which are fine grained and light weight.
 In the context of SOA, the services are